Medical Care for Birds and Exotic Animals

 • Administration of antibiotics if needed

-• Administration of analgesics (against pain) if needed
+• Administration of analgesics (pain relievers) if needed

 • Gradual correction of diet if appropriate